Blog post

-One Reply to “Create the perfect playlist for your book”
+One comment on “Create the perfect playlist for your book

 1. Always happy to hear about other writers using this method, Miss Brumond 🙂 For me, it’s not so much that I make an official playlist — I simply think of certain scenes when I listen certain songs.
 For instance, when I hear N’Sync’s “Bye Bye Bye” I envision this exciting (and kind of humorous) prison break that ends with the protagonists jumping into the ocean & escaping by speedboat.